 - Smoke Level: Adjust based on your smoker type and preference.
 Mesquite is intense, while hickory is more balanced.

-- Salt Content: Watch sodium levels if you're using brines or marinades.
+- Salt Content: Watch sodium levels if using brines or marinades.

 - Vegan Options: Many brands now offer vegan-certified spice blends free of animal products and additives.